ryanshuzzz/Ottomotive/README.md

 1.)
 Download the 'Ottomotive' file from the repsitory<br />
 2.)
 Download 'pythonsdkmaster' file from the repsitory<br />
 3.)
 Install PIP:  If you’re using Python 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes installed with Python by default.
 If you’re using an older version of Python, you’ll need to use the installation described in [this link](https://packaging.python.org/tutorials/installing-packages).<br /><br />
 4.)
-Install tornado using pip in Termianl using the command:
+Install tornado using pip your Command Line using the command:
     >>> pip install tornado<br /><br />
 5.)
 You will also need to know your <br />
     - Client ID<br />